pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 1. `To enable` null handling during ingestion, in [tableIndexConfig](https://docs.pinot.apache.org/configuration-reference/table#tableindexconfig-1), set**`nullHandlingEnabled=true`**.
 2. To enable null handling for queries, set the**`enableNullHandling`** [query option](https://docs.pinot.apache.org/users/user-guide-query/query-options).

+{% hint style="info" %}
+**Important**

+You MUST `SET enableNullHandling=true;` before you query.
+Just having `"nullHandlingEnabled: true,"` set in your table config does not automatically provide `enableNullHandling=true` when you execute a query.
+Basic null handling only supports `IS NOT NULL` and `IS NULL` predicates.
+Advanced null handling adds SQL compatiblilty.
+{% endhint %}

 #### **Ingestion time**